-The insured could have assigned any number of the contiguous acres intended for haying to either grid ID regardless of the number of acres physically located in each grid.
+The insured could have assigned any number of the contiguous acres intended for having to either grid ID regardless of the number of acres physically located in each grid.
 The insured could have also assigned any number of the contiguous acres intended for grazing to either grid ID regardless of the number of acres physically located in each grid.
 However, the sum of the:

-- (1) number of acres intended for having assigned to grid ID 1 and grid ID 2 cannot exceed 90.0 acres; - (2) number of acres intended for grazing assigned to grid ID 1 and grid ID 2 cannot exceed 60.0 acres; and - (3) all acres assigned to grid ID 1 and grid ID 2 cannot exceed 150.0 acres.
+- (1) number of acres intended for having assigned to grid ID 1 and grid ID 2 cannot exceed 90.0 acres; - (2) number of acres intended for grazing assigned to grid ID 1 and grid ID 2 cannot exceed 60.0 acres; and